Mio Shirai

-Mio Shirai (紫雷 美央, Shirai Mio) is a Japanese former professional wrestler and current professional wrestling referee.
+Mio Shirai (紫雷 美央, Shirai Mio) is a Japanese professional wrestling referee and professional wrestler.

 She started her career in March 2007, working alongside her sister Io Shirai on the Japanese independent circuit for promotions such as Ice Ribbon, JWP Joshi Puroresu and Pro Wrestling Wave.
 In June 2010, the Shirais came together with fellow freelancer Kana to form the Triple Tails stable as part of which they began working most notably for Smash.
 After Io left the stable the following year, Mio and Kana continued working together as the tag team Triple Tails.S.
 Shirai remained a freelancer until January 2014, when she signed a four-way contract with Ice Ribbon, Oz Academy, Pro Wrestling Wave and Union Pro Wrestling.
 She retired from professional wrestling due to neck injuries in September 2015 at the age of 27, after which she started working as a referee.
+She wrestled sporadically in the early 2020s, and in 2024, worked 15 matches in various promotions, while still signed as a referee to Ice Ribbon.
+In 2025, she became a freelancer, breaking from Ice Ribbon to concentrate more on wrestling.